 The Congress shall have Power To . . . establish . . .uniform Laws on the subject of Bankruptcies throughout the United States.

-U.S. bankruptcy judges are officers of the federal district courts.
-A bankruptcy judge may decide any matter connected with a bankruptcy case, such as eligibility to file or whether a debtor should receive a discharge of debts.
-However, much of the bankruptcy process is administrative.
+U.S. bankruptcy judges are officers of the federal district courts and may decide any matter connected with a bankruptcy case, such as eligibility to file or whether a debtor should receive a discharge of debts.
 In cases under Chapters 7, 12, or 13 of the Bankruptcy Code, and in some Chapter 11 cases, the administrative process is carried out by a trustee who is elected by the creditors or appointed through the U.S. Trustee program to oversee the case.

 The goal of federal bankruptcy laws is to give both individual and corporate debtors a financial "fresh start" from burdensome debts.
 The Bankruptcy Code authorizes six different types of cases, designated by chapter: